-Additional exploration and testing should be completed during the detailed design of the proposed grade separation.
+Additional exploration and testing should be completed during the Detailed Design of the proposed grade separation.
 Additional boreholes should be advanced within the footprint of the proposed foundation elements and the approach embankments or depressed corridor to further assess and/or confirm the subsurface conditions and the preliminary recommendations provided in this report as follows:

-- Assess the type and depth of fill present; - Assess the organic content and environmental quality (for excess soil management/disposal) of the fill deposit; - Confirm depths to materials suitable for end-bearing piles and drilled shafts and to confirm;

-- Evaluate the lateral capacities of pile foundations; - Test parameters used to assess the corrosive potential of the soil to concrete and buried steel; - Confirm the groundwater elevation in the till deposits; and, - Identify potential presence, thickness and lateral extent of water-bearing granular layers interbedded within the glacial till; - Measure the in situ hydraulic conductivity and interconnection, if any, of interbedded granular layers; and, - Observe the presence of cobbles and/or boulders within the soil deposits to assess the presence of such obstructions as they may affect excavations and the installation of driven steel H-pile foundations.
+- Assess the type and depth of fill present; - Assess the organic content and environmental quality (for excess soil management/disposal) of the fill deposit; - Confirm depths to materials suitable for end-bearing piles and drilled shafts; - Evaluate the lateral capacities of pile foundations; - Test parameters used to assess the corrosive potential of the soil to concrete and buried steel; - Confirm the groundwater elevation in the non-cohesive deposits; - Measure the in situ hydraulic conductivity and interconnection, if any, of interbedded granular layers; and - Observe the presence of cobbles and/or boulders within the soil deposits to assess the presence of such obstructions as they may affect excavations and the installation of deep foundations.